MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 ### Non-Goals
 To keep the scope manageable with such a small team, we will NOT focus on these features for the MVP:

+***Please note these are only non-goals for the minimum viable project.
+Most or all of these features will be added afterwards before the first official release of Meadowlark.***

 * Export mp3, ogg vorbis, aac, etc.
 * Audio clip effects such as time stretching and non-doppler pitch shifting